florianpircher/Glyphs-Scripts/README.md

 Florian Pircher’s Python scripts for the [Glyphs](https://glyphsapp.com) font editor.

+## Preview

+### Show All Instances

+Shows all instances when “Show All Instances” is selected in the preview in Edit View and in the Preview Panel.

+### Show Active Instances Only

+Shows only active instances when “Show All Instances” is selected in the preview in Edit View and in the Preview Panel.
+Set the active state of an instance in File → Font Info… → Exports.

+### Show No Instances

+Hides all instances when “Show All Instances” is selected in the preview in Edit View and in the Preview Panel.

+## Selection

+The selection scripts are an extension to the [Keyboard Selection Travel](https://github.com/florianpircher/Keyboard-Selection-Travel) plugin.

+### ​Select Node/Handles {Left, Right, Up, Down}

+Selects the on-curve node or the two off-curve nodes {to the left of, to the right of, above, below} the current selection

 ## Screenshot

 The screenshot scripts are helpful when documenting Glyphs, Glyphs workflows, or Glyphs extensions.

-### Capture PDF
+### Capture Window to PDF

 Writes the contents of the frontmost window to a PDF file on the desktop.

-### Capture PDF With 5 Second Delay
+### Capture Window to PDF With 5 Second Delay

 Writes the contents of the frontmost window to a PDF file on the desktop 5 seconds after invoking the script.

-### Capture PDF 20 Times over 5 Seconds
+### Capture Window to PDF 20 Times over 5 Seconds

 Writes the contents of the frontmost window to a PDF file on the desktop 20 times within 5 seconds.

 ### Isolate Sheet

-Moves the topmost sheet of the current window to a separate, zero sized window.
+Moves the topmost sheet window to a separate, zero sized window.

 ### Make Window Transparent